The Bankrate promise

 How to get a dependency override for the FAFSA

-To get a dependency override for the FAFSA, you’ll fill out the form as usual but skip Step Four and Step Five.
+To get a dependency override for the FAFSA, you’ll apply as usual but skip Step Four and Step Five.
 After it’s submitted, your FAFSA won’t process; you must contact your school’s financial aid office immediately to begin the application process for the dependency override.

 Each school has its own documentation requirements and application steps.
 Documentation you may need to provide depends on the reason for your dependency override: